dewcode91/Sample-reports/Bug-report/Report-4/Report-4.md

 #### Steps to reproduce

-1. Try to load /admin and observe that you get blocked.
+1. Try to load `/admin` and observe that you get blocked.
 2. Observe that the response is very plain, suggesting it may originate from a front-end system.
 3. Send the request to Burp Repeater.
-Change the URL in the request line to / and add the HTTP header X-Original-URL: /invalid.
-Observe that the 			   application returns a "not found" response.
-This indicates that the back-end system is processing the URL from the X-Original-URL header.
+Change the URL in the request line to `/` and add the HTTP header `X-Original-URL: /invalid`.
+Observe that theapplication returns a "not found" response.
+This indicates that the back-end system is processing the URL from the `X  Original-URL` header.
-4. Change the value of the X-Original-URL header to /admin.
+4. Change the value of the `X-Original-URL` header to `/admin`.
 Observe that you can now access the admin page.
-5. To delete the user carlos, add ?username=carlos to the real query string, and change the X-Original-URL path to /admin/delete.
+5. To delete the user carlos, add `?username=carlos` to the real query string, and change the `X-Original-URL` path to `/admin/delete`.

 #### Proof of concept